As an Amazon Associate, I earn from qualifying purchases.

 - Preheat oven to 350 degrees and line 2 baking sheets with parchment paper.

-- In a large bowl, combine pistachio flour, GF flour, salt, baking powder, baking soda and milk powder.
+- In a large bowl, combine pistachio flour, gluten free flour, salt, baking powder, baking soda and milk powder.
 Stir until combined.
-Set aside.
+Set aside.1 ¼ Cup Gluten Free 1-to-1 Flour Blend, ½ Cup Pistachio Flour, 1 Tablespoon Coconut Milk Powder, 1 teaspoon Baking Powder, ½ teaspoon Salt, ¼ teaspoon Baking Soda

 - Mix until the dry ingredients are all just combined.
 Fold the remaining bits by hand if necessary.

-- Scoop the dough into balls using a standard size ice cream scoop.
+- Scoop the dough into balls using a standard size ice cream scoop (¼ cup).
 Place onto cookie sheets leaving about 2-3 inches between dough balls.
-Sprinkle the top of each cookie with some of the semi-sweet chocolate chips.
+Sprinkle the top of each cookie with some of the chocolate chips and pistachios.

 Tiffany is the recipe developer, stylist and food photographer behind Well Fed Baker.
 As a lifelong baker who had to go gluten free and dairy free in 2016, Tiffany strives to share allergen friendly recipes that never feel like they are free from anything.